Air2air/northworks/public/content/c-reviews-lvo-barber-10-08.md

  Colorful costumes designed by Nancy Peacock fit harmoniously into the minimal, but ingeniously conceived sets by Jean-Francois Revon, which could quickly reverse from an exterior street scene into Bartolo's interior drawing room.

  As the fussy Don Basinio, tall, rangy Kevin Nakatani, dressed in a black cassock-like coat, comically augmented by red and white stripped stockings, pointy-toed shoes and an umbrella topped by a sort of plumber's helper, brought laughter every time he walked onstage.
-Other production attractions were an excellent baker's dozen male chorus doubling as the musicians accompanying Lindoro's opening serenade as well as the looting policemen; Marcella Caprario as the maid Berta; Michael Beetham as Fiorello, and R .Doug Holt as the notary.
+Other production attractions were an excellent baker's dozen male chorus doubling as the musicians accompanying Lindoro's opening serenade as well as the looting policemen; Marcella Caprario as the maid Berta; Michael Beetham as Fiorello, and R.Doug Holt as the notary.

  So, take a break from any financial trauma and treat yourself to a bit of light-hearted laughter with a trek to Livermore's *Barber of Seville.*